bellagracefinck/trend_cycle/README.md

 ![RNN History](https://github.com/bellagracefinck/trend_cycle/blob/main/images/rnn_history.png)

-As shown above, the validation accuracy hangs around the 0.7335 mark before decreasing slightly, while the training accuracy increases over time.
-Though the model becomes more overfit with each epoch, the validation accuracy does not decrease, which is a positive.
+As shown above, the validation accuracy hangs around the 0.7335 mark before decreasing slightly, while the training accuracy increases rapidly in the first epoch and then very gradually over time.
+Though the model becomes slightly overfit by the end, the validation accuracy and training accuracy are within 0.05 of each other, which is a good sign.
+Additionally, loss is almost entirely minimized for both training and validation sets.

 #### NB
-The Naive Bayes model in this context is aimed at a slightly different goal.
-Rather than trying to predict designer status with the entire description of the collection, the NB model is trained exclusively on the fashion-related words extracted by the NER model to try and identify specific collection attributes that contribute to or detract from the long term success of designers.
+The purpose of the Naive Bayes model in this context is aimed at a slightly different goal but trained on the same data.
+Rather than trying to predict designer status, the NB model is trained on the fashion-related words extracted by the NER model to try and identify specific collection attributes that contribute to or detract from the long term success of designers.

 We reach an accuracy score of 0.72 with this model, and identify which words contributed the most to the top designers vs. the normal designers.